OguriCapp/sit323-2025-HD-project/README.md

 The whole app was containerized using Docker to simplify deployment.
 I first deployed it to Google Cloud Run for a setup, and later tested deployment on Google Kubernetes Engine using Kubernetes manifests.
 After testing if everything worked, I deleted the GKE cluster to reduce costs.

+And now, you could use this projject by click: https://deakin-task-board-928342173867.asia-southeast1.run.app